GXIII-58 Anchor and “Spring Garden Glass Works” – Log Cabin Flask

 Prussian Blue Pint

-What sets this deep Prussian blue example apart from all others is the color.
+What sets our deep Prussian blue example apart from all others is the color.
 Probably the finest color attainable with only four or five examples known.

-Support Image: Anchor And “Spring Garden / Glass Works” – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
+Support Images: Auction Lot 81: Anchor And “Spring Garden / Glass Works” – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
 Rich copper puce, applied mouth with ring – smooth base, pint; (1/4 inch resin repair on ground below cabin).
-GXIII-58 Beautiful color and bold embossing with an attractive “orange peel’ exterior surface.
+GXIII-58.
+Beautiful color and bold embossing with an attractive “orange peel’ exterior surface.
 Timothy and Christine Hill collection.
-Norman C. Heckler & Company Auction #159
+Norman Heckler Jr. & Sr., Norman C. Heckler & Company, Auction #159

-Support Image: Auction Lot 139: “Spring Garden / Glass Works” And Anchor – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
+Support Images: Auction Lot 139: “Spring Garden / Glass Works” And Anchor – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
 Brilliant sapphire blue, applied double collared mouth – smooth base, pint; (light exterior high point wear).
 GXIII-58 A beautiful and unique color for this mold.
 Fine condition.
-Ex Prince Cantacuzene collection, ex Charles B. Gardner collection, ex Bill Pollard collection.
-Norman C. Heckler & Company Auction #167
+Ex Prince Cantacuzene collection, ex Charles B. Gardner collection, ex Bill Pollard collection. – Norman Heckler Jr. & Sr., Norman C. Heckler & Company, Auction #167